Undetectable viral load and A NO HIV transmission

 However, a blipe can indicate a problem if it occurs at about the same time as missed or late doses of your medication, or if your viral load remains above detectable in two consecutive tests.

 Isn't viral load in semen, vaginal fluids or the rectum more important than viral load in blood?

 The viral load in the blood and other body fluids is generally very similar - if the HIV in your blood is undetectable, it is likely to be undetectable elsewhere.
 Occasionally, people have undetectable HIV in their blood and have low levels of HIV in other body fluids, but very rarely at infectious levels.

 Does HIV Treatment Always Work?

 So the longer you are on HIV-specific therapy, the less likely you are to stop working.
-Almost everyone who goes on to a second or third regimen reduces their viral load to an undetectable level.
+Almost everyone who goes on a second or third regimen reduces their viral load to an undetectable level.

 U = U Applies To All Types Of Sex?

 But an undetectable viral load is also crucial for conception, pregnancy and birth.
-If you have an undetectable viral load during pregnancy, the risk of being transmitted to your baby is only 0,1%, or one in a thousand.
+If you maintain an undetectable viral load during pregnancy, the risk of being transmitted to your baby is only 0,1%, or one in a thousand.

 During breast-feeding, an undetectable viral load greatly reduces the risk of HIV transmission, although it does not completely eliminate this possibility.
 In the UK and other countries where clean water and sterilization equipment are available, a milk formula bottle is the safest way to feed your baby.

 If you use injectable drugs and share needles or other equipment, HIV treatment and undetectable viral load greatly reduces the risk of HIV transmission, but we don't know how much.